mmilor/Geoextractor/README.md

 * /Output/json
 * /Output/siggen

-This is a fast and easy method to get the results.
+This is an easy method to get results.

 ### Producing New .GDML Files
 If a different arrangement or detector- and matrixfile combination is desired, a new gdml file can be produced with a GDML macro provided in the working directory: 'gdmlextractor.mac'.
 It needs to be edited by changing only three lines to the appropriate new file names: